bespoyasov/scroller/README.md

 ## Initialization

-You can init script by:
+You can initialize script by:

-* Wrapping block in container with class `scroller`, and initialization will start autmatically;
+* Wrapping blocks in a container with class `scroller`, and initialization will start automatically;
-* Start like jQuery plugin:
+* Initializing it like a jQuery plugin:

 ```html
 <div class="foo"> <!-- content --> </div>